-AT KULEA VILLAGES, OUR BOARD OF DIRECTORS OPERATE USING JOHN CARVER'S MODEL OF POLICY GOVERNANCE.
+AT KULEA VILLAGES, OUR BOARD OF DIRECTORS OPERATES USING JOHN CARVER'S MODEL OF POLICY GOVERNANCE.
 A PRIMARY COMPONENT OF THE POLICY GOVERNANCE MODEL IS DESCRIBING THE MOST FUNDAMENTAL REASONS FOR BEING IN A SET OF WHAT CARVER CALLS "ENDS STATEMENTS."
 OUR BOARD FOCUSES ON FORMULATING POLICIES THAT HELP US PROGRESS TOWARD THESE ENDS.
 THEY CAN BE UNDERSTOOD IN THREE WAYS:

 1. desired outcomes

 The desired outcome is what difference we expect our work to make (“as a result of everything we do, children we support will be raised in families in safety and with food, education and medical care”).
 Thinking about the intended desired outcomes, who are the beneficiaries?
 Vulnerable children.
 Finally, we think of relative cost, asking if what we are creating is worth all the effort and resources necessary to make it happen.
 We believe the life of a child is worth whatever it takes.

 Because, the Ends Statements are fundamental to all that we do, we want to share them here.

 Our vision is a community where all children have a safe home, food, education and medical care.
 To accomplish this vision we have created ends statements that direct all of our actions and investments.